codingfreak/blogsamples/Bicep/part1/readme.md

 # Summary

-This area contains information used in the Youtube tutorial (Bicep Part 1)[].
+This area contains information used in the Youtube tutorial [Bicep Part 1](https://youtu.be/ISoELSyuY_M).

 The files in the `images` folder where used during the presentation.